What is a Pediatric Dietitian and How Can They Help

 Peanuts and tree nuts are all classified as top food allergens, so it’s important to be vigilant about any potential reactions when introducing foods containing nut ingredients to your baby.
 Allergic reactions can occur within minutes to hours after consumption, so it’s advisable to offer such foods at a time when you can closely monitor your child for a few hours, rather than during dinner.

 Be attentive to possible symptoms of an allergic reaction, which may include itchy rashes, hives, vomiting, difficulty breathing, swelling of the lips and tongue, and, in severe cases, anaphylaxis.
-If any of these symptoms occur, promptly contact your pediatrician.
-In the case of anaphylaxis, call for help immediately.
+Promptly contact your pediatrician if any of these symptoms occur.

 FEEDING TIPS WHEN INTRODUCING NUTS